Home - The Best Japanese Chef Knives in 2023

-The Best Japanese Chef Knives in 2023
+The Best Japanese Chef Knives in 2024

 Have you ever used a real Japanese chef knife?
 With a little practice, you can handle one of these fine pieces of steel art like a conductor directing with a wand.
 You haven’t enjoyed slicing or chopping until you’ve worked with one of these babies.

 We examined hundreds of them, and narrowing the field was no easy job.
 But it was fun.
 Let’s get to it.
-Settle back and figure out which one of our top ten is the best Japanese chef knife for you.
+Settle back and figure out which one of our top ten is the Japanese chef knife for you.

 Here are the ten best, with all of their cool features and awesome designs.

-Top Japanese Chef Knives:
+Best Japanese Chef Knives:

 1. Shun Classic 8” Chef’s Knife with VG-MAX Cutting Core and Ebony PakkaWood Handle

 The blade has a great all-purpose design which makes it useful for all kinds of food preparation.
-This versatility and its durability make it the best Japanese chef’s knife with an 8″ blade for the home kitchen.
+This versatility and durability make it the Japanese chef’s knife with an 8″ blade for the home kitchen.

 We like the special raised “D” embossment on the handle.
 You’ll like it too if you’re right-handed.
 This knife is made for righties, and there is no left-handed option.